DewofyourYouth/DewofyourYouth.github.io/_posts/2021-01-10-first-impressions-of-fsharp.md

 let another_new_list = add_then_double [1..10] // [4; 6; 8; 10; 12; 14; 16; 18; 20; 22]
 let a_third_new_list = also_add_then_double [1..10] // [4; 6; 8; 10; 12; 14; 16; 18; 20; 22]
 ```

-For some reason, F# people like to make a big deal out of not needing to define your types.
-But I think I probably will.
-I'd rather be able to just look at a function and know how it behaves without seeing how it was used.
-Maybe there is something I'm missing here.

 The `>>` operator is called the composition operator.
 Theres also a piping operator like this: